Zurglots/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+server-side routing causes a new page to be rendered from the server. it has to re-render EVERYTHING not just the content you want. client-side routing is faster and transitions more easily. but it needs to load the whole site on the first request so inital load time is longer.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      Read/get
+      Create/post(put)
+      Update/put
+      delete

-- [ ] Mention three tools we can use to make AJAX requests.
+* [ ] Mention three tools we can use to make AJAX requests. axios fetch angular httpclient

 ## Project Set Up